Rari-Capital/rari-dai-pool-contracts/CONCEPT.md

 See [this Notion article](https://www.notion.so/Fees-e4689d7b800f485098548dd9e9d0a69f) for more information about fees and where they go.

-* A *9.5% performance fee* is deducted from all interest earned by RSPT holders.
+* A *9.5% performance fee* is deducted from all interest earned by RDPT holders.
 This fee is liable to change in the future (but fees on past interest cannot be changed).
-* Furthermore, a *0.5% withdrawal fee* is deducted from all withdrawals from the Rari Stable Pool.
+* Furthermore, a *0.5% withdrawal fee* is deducted from all withdrawals from the Rari DAI Pool.
 This fee is also liable to change in the future.

 ## COMP

-All [COMP (Compound's governance token)](https://compound.finance/governance/comp) earned by the fund is liquidated into additional interest for RSPT holders approximately every 3 days.
+All [COMP (Compound's governance token)](https://compound.finance/governance/comp) earned by the fund is liquidated into additional interest for RDPT holders approximately every 3 days.